searchisko/elasticsearch-river-sysinfo/README.md

 	'

 The example above lists basic configuration used to store two types of information about cluster where river runs.
 Detailed description of configuration follows in next chapters.
+Other examples of configuration can be found in [test resources](https://github.com/jbossorg/elasticsearch-river-sysinfo/tree/master/src/test/resources).

 ## Connection to the monitored ES cluster
 Connection used to collect ES cluster system informations is configured using `es_connection` element.
 Content depends on type of connection.
 There are three types available.